Top 10 Least Competitive Specialties in Medicine

 The 10 Least Competitive Specialties in Medicine

-These are the 10 least competitive specialties to match into:
+These are the 10 least competitive specialties to match into based on 2026 data:

 1. Family Medicine